 I’ve been here for about five years now.
 I can tell you that Italy is a complicated place, swinging unpredictably between incredible beauty and immense frustration.
 I can tell you that very few things here are exactly as you might think they should be.
 But I can also tell you that I love it here – that I feel at home here – even more than I imagined I would.
 I could try to explain it all on this page, but that might take a while to write, and frankly, I’m not even sure I can explain it all.
 But I have stories to share – moments and experiences and thoughts piling up inside my head – and so I’m going to try to write about it all.

 By day, I design apps and websites.
 When I’m not in front of my computer, I enjoy exploring new places (particularly tiny, semi-forgotten villages and islands in the Mediterranean), cooking and eating (perhaps eating more than cooking), and going on long wanders through the city, usually with my camera in hand.
-These days, I speak Italian far more often than English (thanks to Alessandro, who doesn’t really speak English).
+These days, I speak Italian far more often than English.
 Sometimes I start to forget words in English, or I feel like an Italian phrase is absolutely the only way to describe a certain sentiment.
 Sometimes I feel as though I’m slipping into a crevasse between two cultures.
 But for all the influence Italian culture might try to exert on me, I will never loosen my grip on my “Canadian efficiency”.